-- Major capital purchases - Ongoing core costs - Activities or costs that do not fit the purpose of the award - Activities that are more suited to another award funded by the Arts Council or operated by other state agencies, such as Culture Ireland - Activities that have already taken place or which will have commenced before 1 March 2024 - Activities undertaken for charity-fundraising purposes, for participation in a competition, or for primarily profit-making purposes - Activities that have already been assessed by the Arts Council, unless you demonstrate that you have substantively developed the proposal since previously applying or if the Council has specifically advised you to redirect your application to this award.
-Please bear in mind that such advice is not an indication of a successful outcome. - Projects that solely involve the touring of existing productions - Projects that are not centred on the creation of new artistic work to be presented to an audience or public.
+- Major capital purchases - Ongoing core costs not specific to the project or production in question - Activities or costs that do not fit the purpose of the award - Activities that are more suited to another award funded by the Arts Council or operated by other state agencies, such as Culture Ireland - Activities that have already taken place or which will have commenced before 1 January 2025 - Projects or productions that are part of, or adjunct to, the formal education of students in schools, colleges or third-level educational institutions - Activities undertaken for charity fundraising purposes, for participation in a competition, for exclusively or predominantly private or invited audience(s), or for primarily profitmaking purposes - Activities that have already been assessed by the Arts Council, unless you demonstrate that you have substantively developed the proposal since previously applying or if the Council has specifically advised you to redirect your application to this award.
+Please bear in mind that such advice is not an indication of a successful outcome.